- General Information

 School and Community

-The American School of Tegucigalpa is celebrating 66 years of excellence serving students from 16 nations.
+The American School of Tegucigalpa is celebrating 68 years of excellence serving students from 16 nations.
 English is the language of primary instruction.
 Students complete a Honduran Bachillerato, the High School Diploma and the International Baccalaureate; IB Diploma and Certificates are optional.
 Spanish as a second language is offered to international students.
-AST's facilities consist of 80 classrooms, including 5 science and 4 computer laboratories with 30 terminals each.
-There is a media center with separate facilities to serve preschool through elementary and middle through high school.
-The center has 39 computers with wireless internet access available around campus and 40,000 printed volumes and access to Online databases Ebsco Host, Literary Reference Center and Fuente Académica.
+AST’s facilities consist of 92 classrooms, including 5 science and 4 computer laboratories with 30 terminals each and wireless internet access throughout campus.
+There is a media center with separate facilities to serve pre-school through elementary and middle through high school.
+The center has 39 computers and 40,000 printed volumes and access to Online databases Ebsco Host, Literary Reference Center and Fuente Académica.
 The media center also subscribes to 33 printed subscriptions some of them with online access.
 A separate computer technology center is available for teachers.

 The school year of 182 days is divided into 2 semesters.
 The first semester begins in August and the second semester in January.
 Grades are issued quarterly.
 The school day begins at 7:30am and ends at 2:30pm.

-AST is accredited by the Southern Association of Colleges and Schools and the International Baccalaureate Program.
+AST is accredited by Advanced ED and the International Baccalaureate Program.
 The Honduran Ministry of Education grants the national degree of Bachillerato to students who comply with additional credits and 160 hours of community service.